 Spanish Placement Test Dates

 The test will be proctored online.
 You must have your picture ID and your Boston College username and password with you before starting the test.
-The Spanish Placement Test will be open during the following period:
+The Spanish Placement Test will be accessible in Canvas through Thursday, December 21, 2023 (11:59 pm EST).
+Please allow 24 hours for the processing of your Sign-Up Form.

 Special Testing Accommodations

-If special testing accommodations are necessary, DO NOT take the Placement Test online during the summer.
+If special testing accommodations are necessary, DO NOT take the Placement Test online until you receive the accommodations approval letter.
 Make sure to submit your request for accommodations as early as possible by registering with either the Disability Services Office or the Connors Family Learning Center, so that they will be able to issue you a letter of accommodation.
 You must receive the accommodations approval letter before taking the test.
-You will need to contact the test administrator (email@example.com) and present this letter in order to be able to take the test at the ‘special accommodations’ in-person testing session to be scheduled on the Wednesday of the first week of the Fall semester.
+You will need to contact the test administrator (email@example.com) and attach the letter in order to be able to take the test with special accommodations (e.g. extra time).
 The test can be taken only once.

 Who needs to take the Spanish Placement Test